mehulbafnaa/jax-llm-examples/deepseek_r1_jax/README.md

 This implementation aims for comparable performance and cost to other R1 inference offerings, using a fully open-source, easy-to-understand, minimal codebase.
-We hope to offer an accessible starting point for high-performance inference with JAX.
+We hope to offer an accessible starting point for performant inference with JAX.
 See the [performance rundown](#inference-performance-results) below.